paularguello07/paulacv/content/authors/admin/_index.md

 ## About Me 👩🏻‍💻

 I am a Systems Engineering student at Universidad Industrial de Santander and a dedicated young researcher.
-My research areas lies in computational imaging, privacy-preserving techniques, medical imaging, deep learning, and machine learning.
-My motivation stems from a profound passion for research.
-I'm driven by the belief that technology and innovation can bring about positive change, and I'm dedicated to contributing to the development of Colombia
+My research focuses on computational imaging, privacy-preserving techniques, medical imaging, and deep learning.
+Driven by a profound passion for research, I believe that technology and innovation can bring about positive change.
+I am committed to contributing to the development of Colombia through my work.